Manimaran-SM/Movie_Reviewer_System/README.md

 pip install flask
 ```
 ## Note:
->* python IDE and Following packages must be installed in system:
+>* Python IDE and Following packages must be installed in system:
 >* Given commands works only for windows
->* pip install pickle not required for python v3.7 for sure
+>* pip install pickle not required for python v3.7 or above

 ## Dataset

 >* Refer in this repostory or click here [dataset](http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz).
 It just holds the text reviews from various sites under a single .tarz file